g-gualeni/QtNoid2/DEVELOPMENT.md

      - [x] TestQtNoidCommonText::testTokenizeJsonArray() adding
           more test cases with string or a mixture of strings and numbers (mixed types array)

-- [ ] class **Settings**
-     - [ ] initFullDialogGrabShortcut
-          - [x] Add -windows and -macOs to the screenshot and update doc
-          - [ ] fix keySequence usage
-          - [ ] Add a test that verify the keysequence are correct

-     - [ ] appConfigFileToProjectRes(): load current configuration file into
-          project resources
-     - [ ] appConfigFileFromRes: init application config file from project resources

 # Older Examples
 - [x] AppSettingsBasicUsage update to support the new appExeOrAppBundleDirPath API